louis-langholtz/time-machine-helper/README.md

 ![Time Machine Helper App](screenshot-app.png)

 - [x] Monitoring of destinations configured for use with Time Machine.
-- [x] Backup status monitoring showing backup phase, percentage completion, and more.
+- [x] Monitoring of backup status showing backup phase, percentage completion, and more.
-- [x] Inspection of mount point paths, their _backup stores_, _machine directories_, _backups_, _volume stores_, and their directories and files, showing snapshot types, copied sizes, file system types, and volume used data sizes.
+- [x] Tabularization of destinations, source machines, source volumes, and backups.
+- [x] Checkbox selectivity of backups to show by destinations, machines, or volumes.
+- [x] Configurability and persistence of settings.
-- [x] Deletion of _backups_, an administrative action.
+- [x] Deletion of backups, an administrative action.
+- [x] Verification of backups.
-- [x] "Uniquely sizing" paths.
+- [x] "Uniquely sizing" backups, their volumes, or their volumes' contained paths.
-- [x] Verifying paths.
-- [x] Restoring from paths.
+- [x] Restoring from backups, their volumes, or their volumes' contained paths.

 ## Prerequisites